juluz/juluz/README.md

 ### Hi there!
 I'm Julia Luz 👋

 I'm from Brazil.
-I'm working as Data Analyst since 2019 at Olx Brasil.
+I'm working as Data Analyst since 2019.
 I'm currently learning Python, R, SQL, Spark, Statistic.

 Would you like to find me?